Incoming Student Frequently Asked Questions

 - Telephone jack - one jack and phone number per room

-- Long-distance calling code and voice mail for each student separately
+- Voice mail for each student separately

 - Ethernet connection to the Brown computing network - one tap per resident; student computers need an Ethernet (10baseT or 100baseT) card